 The Company generally accounts for investments it makes in VIEs in which it has determined that it does not have a controlling financial interest but has significant influence over or holds at least a 20% ownership interest using the equity method.
-Any such investment not meeting the parameters to be accounted under the equity method would be accounted for under ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
+Any such investment not meeting the parameters to be accounted under the equity method would be accounted for under ASC 321, Investments - Equity Securities.
 If an entity fails to meet the characteristics of a VIE, management then evaluates such entity under the voting model.
 Under the voting model, management consolidates the entity if they determine that the Company, directly or indirectly, has greater than 50% of the voting shares and determines that other equity holders do not have substantive participating rights.